savonet/book/workflow.md

 `"techno"`, and is initially the last one).
 We then define the callback function `on_select`, which changes the value of `selected` according to its argument.
 We then use `server.register` to have `on_select` be called when the `select` command is typed on the telnet.
-Finally we define our radio with a `switch` which plays the `rap` source when the value of `selected` is `"rap"` and similarly for other sources.
+Finally, we define our radio with a `switch` which plays the `rap` source when the value of `selected` is `"rap"` and similarly for other sources.
 We can then change the played source to `rock` by typing the telnet command